Carlos Fitzcarrald: In the Madre de Dios River basin

 Fitzcarrald's expeditions into the Madre de Dios region are considered to be the cause of the modern-day division between local Yine and Mashco Piro peoples.
 (Note: Euclides da Cunha emphasized that Mashco-Piro was one of the groups enslaved by Fitzcarrald.)
 The Yine are the descendants of natives whom Fitzcarrald forced to work for him and the Mashco are the descendants of natives who fled following Fitzcarrald's arrival.
 According to Zacarías Valdez Lozano, who worked with Fitzcarrald, (Note: Valdez was Fitzcarrald's "right-hand man" and published his memoirs in 1944.
 Valdez began working with Fitzcarrald in 1891, when Valdez was 17 years old.) pressure from rubber barons had evicted the Mashcos from the Manu River.
 (Note: Some of the raids described by Valdez were not punitive in nature, but instead they were carried out with the intent of exterminating the native population with the exception of children.
 Anthropologist Klaus Rummenhoeller referred to Fitzcarrald as "the most bloodthirty of the caucheros of his era".)
 Valdez also wrote in his memoirs after a skirmish occurred on an unfamiliar river, Fitzcarrald named that river Colorado due to the redness of the water.

 Anthropologist Stefano Varese described a strategy used by Fitzcarrald against the natives, stating:

 With a deep knowledge of the mountain, he knew how to use traditional rivalries ...
 The method is simple: Winchesters are given to the Cunibo who must pay in Kampa slaves and then Winchesters are given to the Kampa who must pay in Cunibo [and other] slaves ...
 (Note: Guillermo Reaño stated that the figure of Carlos Fitzcarrald "represented the epitome of cruelty and indigenous exploitation in the Peruvian forests.")

-Yesica Patiachi, an Indigenous educator, stated to the Harakmbut, Fitzcarrald "caused the greatest genocide of all time: on one day alone, 3,000 Harakbut were murdered, turning the rivers of our territory red".Anthropologist Søren Hvalkof also implicates Carlos Fitzcarrald with the genocide of Harakmbut natives.
+Yesica Patiachi, an Indigenous educator, stated to the Harakmbut, Fitzcarrald "caused the greatest genocide of all time: on one day alone, 3,000 Harakbut were murdered, turning the rivers of our territory red".Anthropologist Søren Hvalkof also implicates Carlos Fitzcarrald in the genocide of Harakmbut natives.
 Hundreds of Toyeri and Araseri natives were massacred in this part of the Madre de Dios because they would not extract rubber for Fitzcarrald or permit his enterprise to travel through their territory.
 (Note: Toyeri is an extinct ethnic group which was a part of the Harákmbut demographic.)
 An unknown number of their villages were also destroyed.
 (Note: "Amongst other things, several hamlets were destroyed with machine guns.")
 Many Toyeri and Araseri natives fled the area to escape these attacks but the subsequent migrations led to other conflicts among indigenous groups.
 The atrocities perpetrated on behalf of Fitzcarrald were never subjected to a systematic inquiry or investigation during the rubber boom.